🔍 Search Results

 🌟 Best Months: October–November and March–April

 Autumn (Oct–Nov) is ideal — mild temperatures, lower humidity, and coincides with the Yiwu International Commodities Fair.
 Spring (Mar–Apr) brings pleasant warmth and blooming parks.
-Avoid July–August (hot, very humid, typhoon season) and January–February (cold, market closures around Chinese New Year).
+Avoid July–August (hot, very humid) and January–February (cold, market closures around Chinese New Year).

 ⚠️ Chinese New Year (Jan–Feb)